ksassani99/parametrizable-verilog-alu/README.md

 ```

 ## Design Overview
-This ALU is parameterized for WIDTH, allowing testing and synthesis at 4, 8, 16, 32, and 64 bits (tested).
+This ALU is parametrized for WIDTH, allowing testing and synthesis at 4, 8, 16, 32, and 64 bits (tested).

 ### Supported Operations
 | Opcode | Name | Function                        |